 Working with External GPUs (eGPUs)

-When considering to add external GPUs, all of the above stays generally true: It is heavily format dependant if using an external GPU will boost your transcoding speeds (basically benefits can only be seen, if debayering is the process currently limiting the performance).
+When considering adding external GPUs, all of the above generally stays true.
+It is heavily format dependant if using an external GPU will boost your transcoding speeds (basically, benefits can only be seen if debayering is the process currently limiting the performance).
 However, transmitting the processes to an eGPU also requires system resources to move the tasks there, as well as appropriate I/O of the external unit.
-Therefore please keep in mind that transferring processes to external GPUs can even cause a slow down transcoding speeds for certain formats (like e.g. ProRes).
+Therefore please keep in mind that transferring processes to external GPUs can even cause a slow down transcoding speeds for certain formats (e.g., ProRes).

-The understanding of the processing pipeline for transcoding digital source camera footage enables you to make smart decisions about the hardware you use.
+Understanding the processing pipeline for transcoding digital source camera footage enables you to make smart decisions about the hardware you use.
 If you know which format you are working with, you can make a targeted investment to improve transcoding performance.
-For example for ARRIRAW, you can boost your GPU power by using an eGPU, supported in professional transcoding applications like Silverstack Lab.
+For example, for ARRIRAW, you can boost your GPU power by using an eGPU, supported in professional transcoding applications like Silverstack Lab.